-Election of Delegates to Local Conference Session
+Election of Delegates to Local Conference/Mission Session

-In local and union conference organizations all administrative authority springs from the constituency.
-The local churches in conference organizations elect delegates to the local conference session.
-These are duly authorized to represent the churches in the councils of the conference.
-The conference session elects officers, grants credentials and licenses, adopts or changes the constitution if such actions be necessary, and transacts other business.
-One of its most important acts is the election of the executive committee, whose duty it is to function for the constituency between sessions.
-In this committee is vested the delegated power and authority of all the churches within the conference.
+In local and union conference/mission organizations all administrative authority springs from the constituency.
+The local churches in conference/mission organizations elect delegates to the local conference/ mission session.
+These are duly authorized to represent the churches in the councils of the conference/mission.
+The conference/mission session elects officers, grants credentials and licenses, adopts or changes the constitution if such actions be necessary, and transacts other business.
+One of its most important acts is the election of the executive committee, whose duty is to function for the constituency between sessions.
+In this committee is vested the delegated power and authority of all the churches within the conference/mission.